Naivrick/test_naivrick/README.md

 # test_naivrick
-This is a 'test' repository for a single course
+This is a 'test' repository for a single course.

+(-_-)